cacothi/design-pattern/README.md

-# Design Patter in Csharp
+# Design Patter in CSharp

 This project is based on the [article](https://www.tutorialspoint.com/design_pattern): https://www.tutorialspoint.com/design_pattern